yennanliu/CS_basics/doc/cheatsheet/hash_map.md

         ans = []
         for i, c in enumerate(S):
             ### NOTE : trick here
-            #          -> via below line of code, we can get the max idx of current substring which "has such element in itself"
+            #          -> via below line of code, we can get the max idx of current substring which "has element only exist in itself"
             #          -> e.g. the index we need to do partition
             j = max(j, lindex[c])
             print ("i = " + str(i) + "," + " c = " + str(c) + "," +   " j = " + str(j) + "," +  " ans = " + str(ans))